Police: Man smashes $8,000 worth of windows around Dubuque, then turns himself in

-Authorities said a man went on a window-smashing spree early today in Dubuque, then turned himself in to police.
+Authorities said a man went on a window- smashing spree early Tuesday in Dubuque, then turned himself in to police.

 Raymond J. Vaske, 56, no permanent address, was arrested at 4:20 a.m. at the Dubuque Law Enforcement Center on a charge of second-degree criminal mischief, a felony.